 Various classes are offered on a short-term schedule.
 Some are targeted to specific student populations.

-The Community Learning department is responsible for offering avocational classes and workshops and short-term workshops, seminars or classes as noncredit opportunities.
-Dates are published in special booklets or news releases to the public.
-Registration can take place during regular registration periods or anytime prior to the start of the classes.
-Contact your local campus or center for additional information about short-term or noncredit courses.
+The Community Learning Department is responsible for offering avocational classes and workshops and short-term workshops, seminars or classes as noncredit opportunities.
+Dates are published in special booklets, in news releases to the public and on their web page, www.npc.edu/noncredit-classes.
+Registration can take place online, during regular registration periods or any time prior to the start of the classes.
+You should register at least three (3) days prior to the start of the class to ensure it is not canceled due to insufficient enrollment.

+Contact your local campus or center or Community and Corporate Learning, (800) 266-7845, ext.
+6244 for more information about short-term or noncredit courses.

-The Corporate Learning Division and the Small Business Development Center offer specialized training for the needs of the business and industry sector.
+The Corporate Learning Department and the Small Business Development Center offer specialized training for the needs of the business and industry sector. (see page 6)